Advanced Patterns & JS Interop#

 glob _maxRetries: int = 10;

-def handleError(context: str, err: Any) -> None {
+def handleError(context: str, err: any) -> None {

 _errorCount = _errorCount + 1;